sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     ```

 3. Each DPU has to maintain a table for storing the health in its local DB (get_health_info(self))
-* The DPU is a complex hardware, for debuggability, a consistant way of storing and accessing the health record of the DPUs is critical in a multi vendor senario even though it is platform specific implementation.
+* The DPU is a complex hardware, for debuggability, a consistent way of storing and accessing the health record of the DPUs is critical in a multi vendor scenario even though it is platform specific implementation.
 * Each DPU stores the health information in its local stateDB
 * DPU local stateDB Schema for DPU_HEALTH
     ```